250+ TOP MCQs on Logics and Proofs – De-Morgan’s Laws and Answers

 Answer: d

-b) is a prime number
+b) It is a total order

 Answer: a